Services, Getting There

 The magnificent Sheep Range and associated ranges in what is now the Desert National Wildlife Refuge was first protected by President Teddy Roosevelt in early 1907 as part of our Nation’s forest preserves.
 President Franklin Roosevelt created the Refuge, including the Sheep Range, out of the National Forest in 1936 to provide habitat to the Desert bighorn sheep who are well suited to the rugged nature of the Sheep Range.
 The Refuge, truly a national treasure, is the largest Wildlife Refuge in the contiguous United States at nearly 1.6 million acres.
 The Sheep Range is the largest roadless area in Nevada.

 The Sheep Range has long been recognized for its outstanding wilderness values.
 In the 1970's, the US Fish and Wildlife Service reviewed the entire refuge for wilderness (as per the Wilderness Act of 1964) and much of the refuge including, the 460,000-acre Sheep Range, was formally recommended for wilderness designation.
 It has been largely managed as Wilderness since then.
+Along with Gass Peak and the Las Vegas Range proposed Wildernesses, this area comprises part of the Sheep Range Wilderness Complex.

 The massive Sheep Range Proposed Wilderness is one of the most topographically and ecologically diverse wilderness areas in the country.
 The stunning exposed limestone-spine of the range creates dramatic walls and ever changing colors as the hours, weather, and seasons change.
 Managed and protected as proposed wilderness since 1974, this area is unique in providing the visitor with the ability to experience the full spectrum of the seven life-zones that characterize the area, uninterrupted by human modification.
 These diverse habitats host approximately 320 bird species (including the Golden Eagle, Roadrunner, and Pygmy Owl), 53 mammal species (including the kit fox), 35 reptile species, and 4 amphibian species.
 The varied elevations and climate support nearly 500 plant species.
 Located on the eastern side of the expansive Desert National Wildlife Refuge, the Sheep Range runs over 60 miles, paralleling Highway 93 through Clark and Lincoln Counties.